No products in the cart.

 Apply sock to affected limbs.
-This will greatly enhance any patterning exercise using a land or underwater treadmill.
-Time of use and progression during this exercise is at the professional’s discretion.
-If used in the underwater treadmill, be certain to remove after workout and let sock air-dry before next use.
+This will significantly enhance any patterning exercise using land or an underwater treadmill.
+During this exercise, the length of time worn and progression is at the professional’s discretion.
+If used in the underwater treadmill, be sure to remove it after the workout and let the sock air-dry before subsequent use.

-If you have questions about how or when to use the No-Knuckling Training Sock, please contact us at 866-578-2926
+If you have questions about how or when to use the No-Knuckling Training Sock, please get in touch with us at 1-866-578-2926

 Top of Paw to Carpal Joint

-Measure from top of paw to middle of carpal joint on your pet.
-Ideally try to do this with your pet in a standing position.
-If that’s not possible, your pet may not be ready for the Front No-Knuckling Training Sock and we recommend you consult your Veterinarian for advice.
+Measure from top of the paw to middle of the carpal joint on your pet.
+Ideally, try to do this with your pet in a standing position.
+If that’s not possible, your pet may not be ready for the Front No-Knuckling Training Sock, and we recommend you consult your veterinarian for advice.

 |Size||Top of Paw to Middle of Carpal Joint||Recommended Weight|

 |Small||2.25″||15 – 25 lbs.|

 If dog falls between sizes, go up one size.